googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker102/_index.md

 ### Director

-This tutorial provides a Director scaffold (`$TUTORIALROOT/director`) that generates a MatchProfile per game-mode and then calls FetchMatches for eacy MatchProfile.
+This tutorial provides a Director scaffold (`$TUTORIALROOT/director`) that generates a MatchProfile per game-mode and then calls FetchMatches for each MatchProfile.
 The MatchProfile generation is implemented in `generateProfiles()` in `$TUTORIALROOT/director/profile.go`

 In the basic Matchmaker, each MatchProfile had a single Pool specifying the game-mode filter.
 For this tutorial, we will have a Pool per role that filters the role along with the filter for the mode.
 Thus, the `generateProfiles()` will generate a MatchProfile for each game-mode, each of which will have a Pool per role.
 Below is a sample snippet to achieve this: